 According to Pearson, research indicates that children who engage in daily reading for pleasure demonstrate higher performance levels in assessments than their non-reading counterparts.
 They also exhibit enhanced vocabulary, expanded general knowledge, and a deeper appreciation for different cultures.

-As children immerse themselves in books, they encounter new ideas, perspectives, and information that broaden their understanding of the world.
-Whether exploring distant galaxies in a science fiction novel or delving into the pages of a history book, each reading experience contributes to their intellectual growth and fosters a thirst for learning that extends far beyond the classroom.
+As children explore books, they are exposed to new ideas, perspectives, and information, broadening their understanding of the world.
+Whether through science fiction or history books, each reading experience enhances their intellectual growth and fosters a love for learning that goes beyond the classroom.

 2. Critical Thinking Skills